mcelkys/Elements/README.md

 >
 > // outputs to console => [255,255,255,1]
 > ```
 > - __style__: Value must be of type `Object`.
-This is equivalent to inline CSS in HTML. `Object` maps CSS properties to value.
+This is equivalent to inline CSS in HTML. `Object` maps CSS properties to values.
 Property names should appear as they in regular CSS files, not camelCased.
 > ```javascript
 > Elements.build({
 >   style: {